 At the time, myself and my husband were just getting by financially and no more despite both of us working full time.
 My salary was effectively cut in half anyway by childcare costs and the kids had to be up and out at 7am in the morning to be taken to the out of school club and we all got home at 7pm at night.
 And we were sick of it.

 Last year, I joined the professional networking site LinkedIn and began researching all the writers I admired, all the comedy programmes I loved and set about finding and linking to the people involved.
-I didn’t know any of them and risked being thrown off the site for doing what you are essentially not supposed to do but then, I’m not known for doing things by the book.
-I have been known to do things WITH a book – apologies to all the little spider orphans, but I digress…
+I didn’t know any of them and risked being thrown off the site for doing what you are essentially not supposed to do but then, I’m never, ever going to be known for doing things by the book.

 So, I contacted people in earnest, acknowledging the fact that I didn’t know them, had never worked with them and wasn’t an old next door neighbour looking to ask for my lawnmower back.
 I said, ‘I admire your work and want to know how you got to be where you are today.’
-The surprising thing was, yes, a few people couldn’t be bothered in their busy world to give me the time of day, but for the most part – around 85% I would say – of the industry professionals I contacted have been more than happy to take time out to advise and encourage me.
+The surprising thing was, yes, a few people didn’t reply, but for the most part, around 85% of the industry professionals I contacted have been more than happy to take time out to advise and encourage me.

 For those of you that don’t know, Jon Plowman is responsible for producing and commissioning programmes produced in-house at the BBC, of which the greatest successes include The Office and French & Saunders.
 One of the UK’s most experienced producers, he became head of comedy in October 2005, and now oversees the BBC’s in-house comedy production.
 In short, he’s (to quote Bridget Jones) ‘very busy and important.’
 But he was not too busy to talk to me when I asked, ‘how did you get to do what you do and how did you keep the wolf from the door as you tried to do it?’
 This was his email response, which he has kindly given me permission to share: